 9

 Civilization breaks out of natural limits when it destroys the natural world, and the system grows when we invent compromises to make our cage seem acceptable.
 Beware of assuming you can control any aspect of technology, for even a small piece will grow to control you.
-Unfortunately, we will never eliminate civilization from the whole Earth.
+Unfortunately, we will never be able to eliminate civilization from the entire Earth.
 We can at least protect a few areas.

 A leader of an environmental organization told me that talking about Nature inside was distracting us from protecting Nature outside.
-I tried to tell the leader how everything we protected would eventually get wiped out unless a change happened in culture.
-People believing in civilization made civilization, and to stop it, the world needs another belief.
+I tried to tell the leader that everything we protected would eventually be wiped out unless a change occurred in the culture.
+People who believe in civilization have made civilization, and to stop it, the world needs another belief.
 I believe people will appreciate Nature outside by appreciating Nature inside.
-We preserve the Sacred Grove that exists both inside and outside.
+We must preserve the Sacred Grove that exists both within and around us.
 Feel free to disagree with us, but if you harm the Sacred Grove, one of its guardians has the right to fight you.

-Let us take a look at the popular world religions.
-The Bhagavad Gita talked about doing your duty while trusting a God named Krishna
+Let’s take a look at some of the world’s popular religions.
+The Bhagavad Gita discusses the importance of performing one’s duty while trusting in a God named Krishna.

 “By performing one’s own work, one worships the Creator who dwells in every creature.
 Such worship brings that person to fulfillment.”
 (Gita 18:46)